 To discuss your needs, give us a ring on 0333 920 3648, or drop us an email at email@example.com

 As the UK’s leading introductory live-in care agency, we help match your loved one with a carer most suited to their needs and circumstances.
 Elder-approved carers are some of the best in the UK, selected by our team of in-house specialists.
 That’s why we only take the top 10% of those who apply.
 But our selection process doesn’t end there: we’ll choose someone from our list of top quality candidates who we think would fit right into your family.

 That’s why, when you get in touch, we take our time to get to know your loved one.
 We’ll find out where they like to go and what they like to do, and what sort of trips they might want to go on.
-And we’ll handpick a carer who shares their passions, who will take them to see the things they want to see and visit the people they want to visit.

 Read more care guides